cldf-datasets/uratyp/README.md

 This folder contains files that constitute the UT part of the UraTyp.<br/>
 1. `Features.csv`<br/>
-Includes features, i.e. questions used to collect the UT data; the first column also provides the feature ID.
-The last column specifies the broader area (phonology, morphology, syntax, or lexicon) under which the feature can be subsumed.<br/>
+Includes features, i.e. questions used to collect the UT data.
+The first column provides the feature ID, the second one includes the feature, and the third column specifies the broader area (phonology, morphology, syntax, or lexicon) under which the feature can be subsumed.<br/>

 Detailed descriptions of features can be found in the `doc` folder.
 Each description also contains information on what was considered when coding the respective feature.

 2. `Finaldata.csv`<br/>
 Presents all the data collected using the UT questionnaire in one table.
 It includes the information on languages, their subfamilies, and the values (answers) for each feature (represented only by question ID).

 3. `language_tables`<br/>
 This folder contains a separate table for each language from where the data was collected.
 The information in the tables is organized as follows:<br/>